Blass2000/Medicaid-Fraud-Detection-Sample-using-Py/README.md

 **Data Preprocessing**

-What is up here?: This step cleans and prepares the data for analysis.
+This step cleans and prepares the data for analysis.
 It may involve handling missing values, encoding categorical variables, and selecting relevant features (columns) that are necessary for the analysis.

 **Exploratory Data Analysis (EDA)**